-Hurtigruten, The Norwegian Coastal Voyage, calls daily at Ålesund and Torvik both northbound and southbound.
+Hurtigruten, the Norwegian Coastal Voyage, calls daily at Ålesund and Torvik both northbound and southbound.

 Express boats and ferries connect the coast with passengers and goods for the local communities in the region.
-Note that queues are common in the summer, so it may pay to plan ahead and show up early.
+Note that queues are common in the summer, so it may pay off to plan ahead and show up early.